 An outline stitch is always an essential part of any embroidered project.
-Outlining gives a secure definition to the plan or structure of a body of work, and an outline in embroidery has the same purpose.
+Outlining gives a secure border to your embroidery designs.
 The outline stitch may look close to a stem stitch, but when you test the stitch on a sample, you will see a distinct difference between these two stitches.

 Outline Stitch Embroidery Tutorial

-How to Do the Outline Stitch - Instructions
+How to Do Outline Stitch, Step by Step Instructions

 - Draw a line with a marking pen and mark four points equal distance apart.